Which tampons are safe, in 2025? 6 brands who’ve come out as lead and glyphosate-free

 • Biodegradable and eco-conscious, where possible

-Here are six brands available in the UK that meet these criteria – and have addressed the glyphosate conversation head-on.
+Here are six brands available in the UK that meet these criteria – and have addressed the lead and glyphosate conversation head-on.

 Natracare